mikloskoj/Gym_log_2024/Gym_log_2024 - README.txt

 Goals:
 Clean collected data and prepare it for analysis.
-Excercise Python for data analysis and learn to use Python libraries such as Pandas, Matplotlib, Seaborn, Numpy, etc.
+Exercise Python for data analysis and learn to use Python libraries such as Pandas, Matplotlib, Seaborn, Numpy, etc.
 Gain insight to my workout routine, body transformations and daily habits.

 Output: